Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Trend analysis requires examining patterns in data, often shown in graphs, to make predictions or conclusions. - What does slope represent in a graph?
+Rationale: Trend analysis requires examining patterns in data, often shown in graphs, to make predictions or conclusions.

 A. Area